 By the end of the 1950’s there was not enough Twentieth Century Fox product to keep both cinemas running, and the Scala Cinema was dropped, and was taken over by Gala Film Distributers, becoming Mersyside’s ‘Continental’ theatre, screening Continental ‘X’ certificate films, and opened with “Sins of Youth” and the nudist film “Traveling Light”.

 Gala left the building in 1962, and it continued the adult film policy under independent management until taken over by ABC on 3rd July 1967.
 The facade was ‘modernised’ to a plain facade with windows, and new signage stating ABC Scala EMI was installed.

 When ABC/EMI tripled the ABC ex-Forum Cinema across Lime Street from the Futurist Cinema and Scala Cinema, they closed the Futurist Cinema, and five weeks later closed the Scala Cinema on 24th August 1982, with Clint Eastwood in “Firefox”.

 It stood empty for several years, until 1987, when it was transformed into a nightclub, known as the Hippodrome.
 The interior was totally re-modeled into an Art Deco style.
 This closed in 1982, and it re-opened as another nightclub name Baraka in the autumn of 1997, which closed after 18 months.
 It then became an ‘adult’ gentlemans club named ‘X in The City’ offering lap dancing.
 This closed in October 2015.
-The building is due to be demolished in September 2016.
+The building was demolished in January 2017.